skoumas/nodeoflife/README.md

 ### How to run
 1) Load terminal
+2) start the server
-2) node server.js
+> node server
+or
+> nodejs server
-3) Open index.html
+3) Open index.html with a browser
-4) Wait a couple of seconds and you should be able to see the signal
+4) Wait a couple of seconds and you should be able to see the grid

 ### Technical Choices
 1) Chosen nodejs as I enjoy working with JS back end and front-end